We guide researchers to help them comply with ethics and safety requirements and guidelines.

 This includes achieving the highest human ethics and animal care standards and ensuring all appropriate biological, chemical and radiation safety measures are in place.

 If a research project involves animals, human subjects or biohazardous materials, the researcher must apply for appropriate ethics approval.

-This detailed process involves review by committee or a board and may require changes to the proposal.
-Ethical approval is required prior to study commencement.
+This detailed process involves review by a committee or board and may require changes to the proposal.
+Ethics approval is required prior to commencing research.

 Any activities conducted at UBC facilities or affiliated institutions involving biohazardous materials must be reviewed and approved by the UBC Biosafety Committee prior to the start of the research project.